squid-cache/squid-cache.github.io/Features/AddonHelpers.rst

 }}}

  channel-ID::
-  This is the concurrency channel number.
+  This is an ID for the line to support concurrent lookups.

  b64token::
   The opaque credentials token field sent by the client in HTTP headers.